Honest price ranges in Delhi (2026)

 - How long will the job take?

-- Do you provide before/after photos and a service certificate?
+- Do you provide before/after photos and a dated cleaning record?

 - Is your crew police-verified?